Cloud Monitoring supports predefined dashboards and custom dashboards:

 view, then these charts also include a thin line that shows the

 history of recent measurements, and a thick line.
-The color of the background
+Whether the current value is

-Text boxes are designed to let you add information to the dashboard.
-The content might be information about the dashboard, links to relevant resources, or what to do in different situations.
-For example, the following screenshot illustrates a text box.
+Text boxes let you add information to the dashboard.
+The content of a text box might be information about the dashboard, links to relevant resources, or what to do in different situations.
+For following screenshot illustrates a text box:

 Text boxes can include links to external resources.